Best Flutes in 2019 – Top Brands & Options for Beginners & Students

 This flute is made entirely of high-quality cupronickel and coated in a gorgeous nickel finish.
 It comes in a heavily padded carrying case with a zipper pocket and company logo in the front.
 Aside from the carrying case, the list of accessories also includes the cleaning cloth, gloves, and cleaning rod.

 The FL-220 is aimed primarily at students of classical music and novice players.
 That being said, intermediate-level players can get a lot of value out of this flute, too.
 However, pros would be better off with a more advanced instrument.
+All in all, the FL-220 is undoubtedly one of the best student flutes.

 As both classical and contemporary musicians can attest, playability is one of the key parameters by which a musical instrument is judged.
 Good playability makes it easier for a beginner to learn and advance.
 The Mendini Closed Hole C flute is one of the most affordable student/novice models out there, though it plays as smooth as an intermediate-class flute.